CloudLabs-MOC/AI-102-AIEngineer/Instructions/07-speech.md

     dotnet run
     ```

 7. If you are using C#, you can ignore any warnings about using the **await** operator in asynchronous methods - we'll fix that later.
-The code should display the region of the speech service resource the application will use.
+The code should display the region of the speech service resource that the application will use.

     ![](./images/07-speechvsc(4).png)